Ingalls Homestead Activities

 Make a Jump Rope

 While not a featured in the Little House books, everybody gets a chance to make a jump rope from bailing twine.
-These handy machines became popular at the end of the 20th century as more farmers mechanized and began using balers.
+These handy machines became popular at the beginning of the 20th century as more farmers mechanized and began using balers.

 One-Room School House